Tornado rips through New Orleans and its suburbs, killing 1

 While people in the metropolitan region are used to dealing with severe weather such as hurricanes or heavy rains, it’s rare that a tornado moves through the city.
 A 2017 tornado caused widespread damage when it touched down in the eastern part of the city.

-Ahead of the severe weather, many schools closed early or cancelled after-school activities Tuesday in parts of Louisiana and Mississippi to allow students to get home before the weather deteriorated.
+Ahead of the severe weather, many schools closed early or cancelled after-school activities in parts of Louisiana and Mississippi.
 Shelters opened for residents who needed a place to stay while the storms traveled through.

 Louisiana’s federal and state authorities reminded thousands of hurricane survivors living in government-provided mobile homes and recreational vehicle trailers to have an evacuation plan because the structures might not withstand the expected weather.
 More than 8,000 households live in such temporary quarters, officials said.